Battlekeeper/pyasm/README.md

-## Pyasm - It looks like python, it is low level like C, but feels like Javascript
+## Pyasm - It looks like python, low level like C, but feels like Javascript

 ### Python like language that compiles to MIPS assembly